Veronica Bielik Lifts Up Shirt While Posing On A Bed With Her Dog

 As fans are aware, the model is not shy when it comes to flaunting her fantastic figure on social media.
 In fact, she has a tendency to post content that shows her wearing revealing ensembles.

-Recently, she uploaded stunning snaps, in which she wore a crop top and skintight jeans.
-The outfit, which was from the online retailer Fashion Nova, accentuated her slender waist and curvaceous hips.
+Recently, she uploaded stunning snaps, in which she wore a crop top and skintight jeans from the online retailer Fashion Nova.
+The outfit accentuated her slender waist and curvaceous hips.
 That post has been liked over 80,000 times since it was shared.